chobolife/study_english/bread_barbershop/Season_1/08_Butter_Fingers.md

 - Honey Butter.
 Your star is on the rise.
 - Honey Butter?
 That's amazingly cool.
 Thank you.
 Thank you so much.
 - How about a group photo before you go and pay?
 - Ah.
-Okay of course.
+Okay, of course.
 - Me too, me too.
 * * *
 - I could have saved his career.
 Now it's just scandals.